RMLio/ap-data-to-dashboard/README.md

   therefore not considered within this tool chain.
 - NodeShapes with `skos:Concept` as `shacl:targetClass` are not converted to sheets in `template.xlsx`.
   As there is no one-on-one relation between a label and an iri, this leads to strange query results.
-- Depending on the SHACL shape, some classes may contain properties with the same URI with different labels, e.g. `https://schema.org/author` is connected with 'CreatiefWerk.auteur' and `CreatiefWerk.producent` in the OSLO Leermiddelen AP.
-  We have captured those cases by merging the labels to one variable in the SPARQL query, e.g. `?Auteurofproduct`.
-  We also write a warning for those cases.
 - All values with datatype `rdf:langString` are converted to RDF with language code `@nl`.
 - Adding more than one data EXCEL file to the `in`-folder may impact the query processing time as the default queries contain several `OPTIONAL`s.